FotiadisM/dotfiles/README.md

 My dotfiles
 Feel free to use anything you want.
 I highly recommend using [GNU Stow](https://www.gnu.org/software/stow/) for managing your dotfiles.
-Using a git bare repository gets very mess.
+Using a git bare repository gets very messy.